Age estimation · Field of practice

 Age estimation · Areas of application

-Age estimation concerns cases in which a person’s age is legally relevant and the available documents do not permit a sufficiently supported clarification.
-This may concern legal majority, criminal-law thresholds, classification under juvenile criminal law, or other proceedings in which an age threshold defines the legal framework.
+Age estimation becomes relevant when a person’s age matters legally and the available documents do not allow sufficiently supported clarification.
+This may concern legal majority, criminal-law thresholds, classification under juvenile criminal law, or other cases in which an age threshold defines the legal framework.

-Typical contexts are missing, contradictory, or insufficient age documents, administrative or judicial reviews of legal majority, as well as questions concerning criminal responsibility or classification into juvenile-law age groups.
-What remains decisive is always which age threshold is legally relevant in the concrete proceedings and on what basis individual examinations may be considered at all.
+Typical cases are missing, contradictory, or insufficient age documents, administrative or judicial reviews of legal majority, as well as questions concerning criminal responsibility or classification into juvenile-law age groups.
+The decisive questions are which age threshold is legally relevant and on what basis individual examinations may be considered.

 The starting point is always a concrete evidential question.
 The assessment does not replace legal appraisal, but provides its specialist basis.
-For that very reason it is decisive which age threshold is actually to be examined and on what legal basis individual examinations are admissible.
+The relevant age threshold and the legal basis for individual examinations therefore have to be clear from the outset.

 Age estimation · Methodology

 Age estimation is structured in stages.
-Individual findings are not exaggerated in isolation, but are brought together in an integrated medical-anthropological appraisal.
-This restraint is not a deficiency, but methodologically required.
-Borderline cases in particular can only be assessed properly if minimum age, most probable age, and the range of the findings are kept distinct.
+Individual findings are not assessed in isolation, but brought together in an integrated medical-anthropological appraisal.
+This restraint is necessary.
+Borderline cases can only be assessed properly if minimum age, most probable age, and the range of the findings are kept distinct.

 Age estimation · Examination modules